tomstryhn/ADObjectOwner/README.md

 # ADObjectOwner

-Small PowerShell Module for making the process of changing the Owner defined in the ACL on ADObjects.
+Small PowerShell Module, for making the process of changing the Owner of ADObjects.

 ## Usescenarios